Constraining the Luminosity Function and Delay-Time Distribution of Short Gamma-Ray Bursts for Multimessenger Gravitational-Wave Detection Rate Estimation: sGRB Luminosity Function and Formation rate

 Figure~\ref{fig:dN} presents the redshift and luminosity distributions of 478 sGRBs with $P\geq4.1$ $\mathrm{photons\,cm^{-2}\,s^{-1}}$ and $z\leq3$.
-To facilitate a direct comparison among different delay-time distribution models, we show in Figure~\ref{fig:dN} the best-fitting theoretical curves for the power-law delay model (orange solid), the Gaussian delay model (black dashed), and the lognormal delay model (purple dot-dashed).
+To facilitate a direct comparison among different delay-time distribution models, we show in Figure~\ref{fig:dN} the best-fit theoretical curves for the power-law delay model (yellow solid), the Gaussian delay model (blue dashed), and the lognormal delay model (purple dot-dashed).
 One can see from this plot that the expectations from these three models appear to fit the observed $z$ and $L$ distributions comparably well.
-According to the AIC model selection criterion, we find that the power-law delay model is preferred with an approximate relative probability of $72\%$, while the lognormal and Gaussian delay models are somewhat less favored, with relative probabilities of approximately 26\% and 1\%, respectively.
+According to the DIC model selection criterion, we find that the Gaussian delay model is statistically preferred with an approximate relative probability of $99.99\%.$